-The difference between a mortgage and deed of trust is subtle.
-Both are used in bank loans and private loans.
-Both create a lien on real estate, both are considered, by law, evidence of a debt and both are generally recorded in the county in which the property is located.
-(A deed of trust is sometimes also referred to as a trust deed).
+The difference between a mortgage and deed of trust (aka “trust deed) is subtle.
+Both are used in bank and private loans, create liens on real estate, and are considered, by law, evidence of a debt as they are generally recorded in the county in which the property is located.
 Hard money lenders tend to operate more in trust deed states because the foreclosure laws are more flexible.

+Both documents, a mortgage and a trust deed, use real estate to secure repayment of a loan.
 The difference between the two documents relates to the number of parties involved in the lien transaction, the name of the documents, and the method of foreclosure that is used if the underlying debt is not paid per the terms of the loan agreement.
-Most times, it is state law that dictates whether a mortgage or a trust deed is recorded, but some states permit either document to be used.
+In most states, law dictates whether a mortgage or a trust deed is recorded, but some states permit either document to be used.

-Both documents secure repayment of a loan with real estate.
-So before delving into the differences between the mortgage and deed of trust, it will help to first define a promissory note (sometimes referred to as just “a note”) and understand its function relative to borrowing against real estate.
+Before diving into the differences between the mortgage and deed of trust, let’s first define a promissory note (sometimes referred to as just a “note”) and understand its role in relation to borrowing real estate.

-A promissory note is simply a promise to pay a debt at agreed upon terms.
-A promissory note is generally not recorded and contains details about the loan such as the maturity date, interest rate (i.e. fixed, variable, or some combination thereof), payment amount and frequency.
-A promissory note itself, however, is not secured by the real estate.
-To secure repayment of the promissory note with real estate, a lender uses either a mortgage or deed of trust.
-These documents are sometimes called “security documents” because they secure the promissory note to the real estate and create a permanent record in the county in which the real property is located.
-This recorded document puts the public on notice and creates “notice of the lien” to anyone who cares or has reason to research title to the property.
+Simply put, a promissory note is a promise to pay a debt at agreed upon terms.
+A promissory note is generally not recorded and contains details about the loan such as the maturity date, interest rate (i.e. fixed, variable, etc), payment amount, and frequency.
+A promissory note itself is not secured by the real estate.
+In order to secure repayment of the promissory note with real estate, a lender uses either a mortgage or deed of trust which are also sometimes referred to as “security documents” because they secure the promissory note to the real estate to create a permanent record in the county in which the real property is located.
+This recorded document puts the public on notice and creates “notice of the lien” to anyone who may have reason to research title to the property.

 There are two primary distinctions between a mortgage and a trust deed: